Comprehensive Male Wellness Panel

 About Our Comprehensive Male Wellness Panel

 The Comprehensive Male Wellness Panel provides the ultimate in health and nutritional screening and includes 24 important measurements.
-This panel gives a look into overall health as well as the health organs and systems like the thyroid, liver, kidneys, and immune system.
-It screens for cancer antigens, vitamin and mineral deficiencies and hormone levels also.
+This panel gives a look into overall health, as well as the health of organs and systems like the thyroid, liver, kidneys, and immune system.
+It screens for vitamin and mineral deficiencies and hormone levels also.

 The Comprehensive Male Wellness Panel includes checking and measuring:

 - Comprehensive Urinalysis, Routine With Microscopic Examination on Positives

 - Hemoglobin A1c

 - C-Reactive Protein (CRP), High Sensitivity (Cardiac Risk Assessment)

 - Vitamin B1